Qaleh-ye Qobad, Hamadan

-Qaleh-ye Qobad (قلعه قباد, also Romanized as Qal‘eh-ye Qobād; also known as Ghal’eh Ghobad) is a village in Gamasiyab Rural District, in the Central District of Nahavand County, Hamadan Province, Iran.
-At the 2006 census, its population was 1,026, in 288 families.
+Qaleh-ye Qobad (قلعه قباد) (Note: Also romanized as Qal‘eh-ye Qobād; also known as Ghal’eh Ghobad) is a village in Gamasiyab Rural District of the Central District in Nahavand County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,026 in 288 households.
+The following census in 2011 counted 999 people in 309 households.
+The 2016 census measured the population of the village as 822 people in 272 households.